Budgeting

 (Source: PwC)

-It is disheartening to hear that 38% of all Americans are struggling financially, with less than $1000 to cover any unexpected expenses that may arise.
-This is often the difference between maintaining financial stability and being stuck in a deep financial hole with no hope of escaping.
+It’s disheartening that 38% of Americans are struggling financially, with less than $1000 available for unexpected expenses.
+This modest sum often represents the difference between maintaining financial stability and falling into a deep financial hole with limited escape options.

-With the increasing numbers of people living paycheck-to-paycheck, most cannot even think about setting aside enough money for potential emergency savings.
+With increasing numbers living paycheck-to-paycheck, most cannot even consider setting aside adequate emergency savings.

-In fact, the average American only has enough saved up for 2 months, leaving them helpless against life’s curveballs that require a significant financial investment.
-It is evident that more opportunities need to exist for financial education and empowerment in order to improve the dire situation of so many Americans.
+In fact, the average American has only enough saved for two months, leaving them vulnerable to life’s financial curveballs requiring significant investment.
+Clearly, expanded opportunities for financial education and empowerment are essential to improve this dire situation affecting millions of Americans.

 Low-income people say money has a negative impact on their mental health, with 48% of people with household incomes of less than $50,000 worrying about it.